-The Unification Church should adopt a congregational polity and evangelical mission.
-To do so, the church should phase out its episcopal polity and delegate its non-evangelical missions to free-standing businesses or para-church organizations.
+If it intends to increase in size, the Unification Church should adopt a congregational polity and evangelical mission.
+To do so, the church should phase out its episcopal polity and delegate its non-evangelical missions to freestanding businesses or para-church organizations.
 This is the only way to grow the church.
 This is the only way to bring harmony of the world's religions.
 This is the only way to insure the everlasting unity of True Parents' body on earth and in heaven.